sumowll/BD4H-Bootcamp/web/spark-mllib.md

 If your data set is small after feature construction described in previous [Spark Application]({{ site.baseurl }}/spark-application/) section, you may consider running machine learning predictive model training and testing using your farmiliar tools like scikit-learn in Python or some R pckages.
 Here we show how to do that in Scikit-learn, a Python machine learning library.

 ## Fetch data
 In order to work with Scikit-learn, you will need to take data out of HDFS into local file system.
-We can get the `samples` folder from your home directory in HDFS and merge content into one single file with below command
+We can get the `samples` folder from your home directory in HDFS and merge content into one single file with the command below
 ``` bash
 hdfs dfs -getmerge samples patients.svmlight
 ```

 ## Move on with Python
 In later steps, you will use python interactive shell.
 To open a python interfactive shell, just type  `python` in bash.
-You will get prompt similar to below sample
+You will get prompt similar to the sample below
 ``` python
 [hang@bootcamp1 ~]$ python
 Python 2.7.10 |Continuum Analytics, Inc.| (default, Oct 19 2015, 18:04:42)